A Grey Literature Review of AI-Native Applications: Methodology

 \subsection{Study design}

-This study follows the guidelines for conducting grey literature review (GLR) in software engineering~\cite{garousi2019guidelines}.
-The review was initiated in early 2025 and involved a multidisciplinary team comprise one PhD student, two master students, and two supervisors with extensive experience in empricial research.
-Specifically, the PhD student is responsible for developing the review protocol, defining the research questions, and designing the data selection and extraction schemes.
+This study followed the guidelines for conducting GLR in software engineering~\cite{garousi2019guidelines}.
+The review was initiated in early 2025 and involved a multidisciplinary team comprise one PhD student, two master students, and two supervisors with extensive experience in empirical research.
+Specifically, the PhD student was responsible for developing the review protocol, defining the research questions, and designing the data selection and extraction schemes.
 Subsequently, the two master students joined the remaining review process.
 The entire review was guided by the two supervisors, who also performed random cross-checks of the students’ results in the literature selection and extraction stages.
 The review team held regular meetings to check the review process and to discuss disagreements or emerging issues regarding the search strategy, inclusion and exclusion criteria, data extraction, and data synthesis methods, etc. until consensus was reached.